BRICS Summit in China, Modi Cabinet Reshuffle – India Market Watch

 After Doklam stand-off, Modi and Xi shake hands

 A military stand-off in Doklam – an area bordering India, Bhutan, Tibet, and China – came to a dramatic close last Monday as China and India opted for an “expeditious disengagement”.

 The next day, Prime Minister Modi confirmed his participation at the BRICS Summit in Xiamen, China – a three day affair from September 3rd to 5th.

 The ongoing summit began on a positive note with a much awaited handshake from Modi and President Xi Jinping.

 Giving political context to the summit are tensions that erupted between India and China in late June after Chinese troops began building a road in the border region of Doklam.
 After two and a half months of military posturing, media propaganda, and aggressive missives, both countries agreed to mutually de-escalate tensions.

-India and China are facing testier times of late as China seeks India’s support for its One Belt, One Road (OBOR) plans.
-India remains reluctant as the OBOR project includes plans to build power plants, roads, and railways connecting Pakistan with Xinjiang – all of which will impact the region’s political status quo.
+India and China are facing testier times of late as China seeks India’s support for its One Belt, One Road (OBOR) – renamed the Belt and Road Initiative (BRI).
+India remains reluctant as the BRI project includes plans to build power plants, roads, and railways connecting Pakistan with Xinjiang – all of which will impact the region’s political status quo.